 The banks must display the monthly MCLR on their website as well as at their branches before the last working day of every month.
 This is a crucial guideline issued by the RBI that must be complied with.

-What happens if your bank doesn’t disclose the MCLR?
 If your bank doesn’t disclose the MCLR, then it is violating the RBI guidelines.
 You can lodge a complaint with the specified banking personnel in this case.

 Yes, all banks are required to link their loans to MCLR with effect from 1st April 2016.
 This is in line with the RBI’s guidelines that were issued in December 2015.